 - improving writing and communication skills

-- understanding relationships between evidence and hypotheses
+- building understanding of relationships between evidence and hypotheses

 - applying standards of evidence to detect fallacies in reasoning

-- engaging in autonomous problem solving
+- engaging them in autonomous problem solving

-- developing a range of personal and interpersonal qualities, including confidence, autonomy and ethical awareness.
+- developing a range of personal and interpersonal qualities, including confidence, autonomy and ethical awareness